 My number one rule is that if you see the labels that are displayed diagonally, something is wrong with the chart.

 The problem is that the labels are long and they are displayed diagonally, otherwise they would be completely trimmed and you couldn't even read them.
 But if you want to read the labels like this, you need to tilt your head and your neck starts to hurt.
 If you hate your boss, it's okay, but it's considered a bad practice.

 Why does this happen?
 The reason in this case and in 80% of cases is that the charts are oriented in the wrong way.
 So, you should simply take this chart and turn it around by 90 degrees.
 You will end up with a chart that has a vertical axis and has all the labels displayed nicely and horizontally so people can read them.

 This is the issue with almost every poorly designed dashboard.
 If you Google the word dashboard, you'll see this problem everywhere.
 Whenever you have diagonal labels, there's a chance that you simply need to flip the chart around.
 You'll solve 50% of the problems right away.

 Most charts either have a horizontal axis or a vertical axis.
 When should you turn the chart around and use the vertical axis?
 The rule is very simple.
 If you're presenting time, like days, weeks, months, quarters, annual time series and so on, just use charts with a horizontal axis.
 Time goes left to right, and that's it.
 For everything else, like countries, products, sales channels, profit centers, and so on, always rotate the chart and use charts with a vertical axis.

 This is a very, very simple rule that can fix so many of your problems.

-It's really hard to get the amount of labels in your dashboards right, because you can overdo it or you can fail at presenting the numbers.
+It's really hard to get the number of labels in your dashboards right because you can overdo it or you can fail at presenting the numbers.
 Take a look at the chart below.
 It has practically no labels.

 Many of the labels are missing and the pie charts are completely without labels or even a legend.
 We basically have no idea what we're looking at.